vinculum3141-ship-it/assigment-djehuty/docs/meta/STAKEHOLDER_COMMUNICATION_EMAIL.md

 ## Tips for Customizing

 **Choose tone based on recipient:**
-- **Startup/Informal:** Use first template (collaborative, conversational)
+- **Informal/Collaborative:** Use first template (conversational, shows discovery process)
-- **Corporate/Formal:** Use third template (academic, structured)
+- **Formal/Academic:** Use third template (structured, emphasizes methodology)
-- **Very Busy Person:** Use second template (short, TL;DR up front)
+- **Very Busy Person:** Use second template (short, gets to the point quickly)

 **Key Elements to Always Include:**
-1. ✅ Clear summary of discovery
+1. ✅ Clear description of the baseline conflict (assignment vs. codebase)
-2. ✅ Impact on design approach
+2. ✅ Three baseline options (complete, incomplete, foundation)
-3. ✅ Architectural options considered (shows analysis)
+3. ✅ Impact on presentation (problem definition, weakness identification, structure)
-4. ✅ Your recommendation (shows decision-making)
+4. ✅ Request for clarity (which baseline to use)
-5. ✅ Request for feedback (shows collaboration)
+5. ✅ Your plan (which you'll prepare by default)
-6. ✅ Assumption for proceeding (shows initiative)
+6. ✅ Flexibility (can adjust based on feedback)

 **What NOT to do:**
-- ❌ Don't apologize for the discovery (it's a positive finding showing thorough analysis!)
+- ❌ Don't apologize for the discovery (it shows thorough analysis)
-- ❌ Don't frame as "less work" (frame as "different architectural approach")
+- ❌ Don't speculate about what they're evaluating (just ask for baseline clarity)
-- ❌ Don't use implementation language like "delivery timeline" (use "design approach")
+- ❌ Don't frame discovery as reducing work (it's about alignment)
-- ❌ Don't make unilateral decision without communication (seek alignment)
+- ❌ Don't make assumptions about their intent (simply request guidance)

-**Design Assignment Focus:**
+**Interview Presentation Context:**
-- Emphasize this is about architectural design, not code delivery
+- This is for an interview, not a course assignment
-- Frame discovery as demonstrating analysis methodology
+- Focus on asking which baseline they want to see
-- Focus on design choices (Extension vs. Greenfield architecture)
+- Avoid statements about "what demonstrates" - let them decide
-- Show design thinking through trade-off analysis
+- Keep it about impact on presentation structure, not evaluation criteria

 **Timing:**
-- **Best:** Send early in design phase (shows proactive communication)
+- **Best:** Send as soon as you discover the conflict
-- **Good:** Send before finalizing design approach
+- **Good:** Send before you invest significant time in slides
-- **Too Late:** Send after design is mostly complete
+- **Necessary:** Send before finalizing presentation approach

 ---